Fruit of the Holy Spirit: Faithfulness (Greek: pistis, Latin: fides)

-"O Lord, thou art my God; I will exalt thee, I will praise thy name; for thou hast done wonderful things; thy counsels of old are faithfulness and truth".
-"I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith".
+The root of pistis (faith), from a Greek term meaning persuasion, supplies the core-meaning of faith as being "divine persuasion" received from God.
+In the Bible, it is used to describe both the trustworthy and those believing in God and Jesus Christ, linking the two concepts.
 The writer of the Letter to the Hebrews describes it this way: "Let us fix our eyes on Jesus, the author and perfecter of our faith, who for the joy set before him endured the cross, scorning its shame, and sat down at the right hand of the throne of God".